IgniteUI/igniteui-xplat-docs/doc/en/components/data-grid-row-paging.md

 - Page loading may be slow
 - Users are confused whether actions apply to Page or entire set of data

-With the Ignite UI React grid, we allow the developer to add paging, however, as the grid has infinite scrolling built in by default, we recommend infinite (or virtual) scrolling vs. adding a pager to the grid.
+With the Ignite UI $Platform$ grid, we allow the developer to add paging, however, as the grid has infinite scrolling built in by default, we recommend infinite (or virtual) scrolling vs. adding a pager to the grid.
 With virtualized, infinite scrolling as the default user experience, you get:

 - Best performance while still having control or how much data is ‘paged’ via the scrolling interaction
 - Natural approach to scrolling all content